-- a all full brothers or sisters, half-brothers or halfsisters, adopted brothers or sisters, stepbrothers or stepsisters, foster-brothers or foster-sisters, whether or not they are living at the same address; and - b the child of a parent's partner if, for at least part of the week, that child lives in the same family unit at the same address as the child the application relates to. - 9.
-For the purposes of this policy, parish boundaries will apply to the admission arrangements for 2020-2021.
-You can get more information on parish boundaries from parish churches and schools. - 10.
+- a all full brothers or sisters, half-brothers or halfsisters, adopted brothers or sisters, stepbrothers or stepsisters, foster-brothers or foster-sisters, whether or not they are living at the same address; and - b the child of a parent's partner if, for at least part of the week, that child lives in the same family unit at the same address as the child the application relates to. - 10.
+A 'parent' means all biological parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 11.
 The child's home must be the permanent address where they live with their legal guardian.
-This should be the address shown on the parent's or carer's council tax bill, and the address which will be used for Child Benefit. - 11.
+This should be the address shown on the parent's or carer's council tax bill, and the address which will be used for Child Benefit. - 12.
 All distances are measured using Synergy's geographical information system, from the centre of the child's home to the school's main gate.
 All distances are measured in kilometres in a straight line (as the crow flies).
 Some addresses have different entry points and so we will use the designated co-ordinates provided from Local Land and Property Gazetteer (LLPG).
-If you live outside the area, we will use the same system to measure distances. - 12.
-If two or more children have an equal claim to a place in any one category, we will give priority to the children who live closest to the school. - 13.
+If you live outside the area, we will use the same system to measure distances. - 13.
+If two or more children have an equal claim to a place in any one category, we will give priority to the children who live closest to the school. - 14.
 If two or more children have an equal claim to a place because the measurements from their homes to the school are the same (for example, because they live in a block of flats), we will use a lottery system (random allocation) to offer places to children.
 This process will be supervised by a person independent of the school.
-All the pupils' names will be put into a hat and the appropriate number of names will be drawn out. - 14.
+All the pupils' names will be put into a hat and the appropriate number of names will be drawn out. - 15.
 We cannot consider other circumstances that are not listed in the criteria.
-It is essential that we are consistent in our judgement and use only the criteria that have been agreed. - 15.
+It is essential that we are consistent in our judgement and use only the criteria that have been agreed. - 16.
 If we discover that we have given your child a place at a school based on false or misleading information, we will withdraw the place and may take legal action.